Grateful Dead, Francis Ford Coppola, Bonnie Raitt on 2024 Kennedy Center Honors list

 The recipients of the 47th Kennedy Center Honors have been announced.

-The award for lifetime artistic achievements will recognize director and filmmaker Francis Ford Coppola; blues singer-songwriter and guitarist Bonnie Raitt; jazz trumpeter, pianist and composer Arturo Sandoval; the Apollo Theater, which will receive a special Honors as "an iconic American institution"; and the four surviving members of countercultural rock band the Grateful Dead.
+The award for lifetime artistic achievements will recognize director and filmmaker Francis Ford Coppola; blues singer-songwriter and guitarist Bonnie Raitt; jazz trumpeter, pianist and composer Arturo Sandoval; the Apollo Theater; and the four surviving members of countercultural rock band the Grateful Dead.

-Guitarist Bob Weir, who collaborated with the National Symphony Orchestra to bring the Dead's catalogue to the Kennedy Center in 2022, told NPR he was speechless — and profusely thanked the Deadheads who've sustained the band for nearly six decades, as well as his deceased bandmates Jerry Garcia and Ron "Pigpen" McKernan.
+Guitarist Bob Weir, who collaborated with the National Symphony Orchestra to bring the Dead's catalog to the Kennedy Center in 2022, told NPR he was speechless — and profusely thanked the devoted Deadheads who've sustained the band for nearly six decades, as well as his late bandmates Jerry Garcia and Ron "Pigpen" McKernan.

 "Not so long ago, we were sort of outsiders.
 Now all of that's kind of changed," Weir said.
-"We've been more or less accepted into the American musical tradition, which is where we've always been."
+"We've been accepted into the American musical tradition, which is where we've always been."

 Copyright 2024 NPR